 Is It Time You Considered Better Office Ventilation?

-Now businesses are being encouraged to open premises up and bring people back into the workplace, but there is still uncertainty in how best to manage the spread of COVID-19.
-Thankfully a new study from ventilation specialists S&P UK offers some timely evidence on the best way to address this.
+Now businesses are able to have people back into the workplace, but there is still uncertainty in how best to manage the spread of COVID-19 and to safeguard employees from other illnesses that could spread.
+Thankfully a study from ventilation specialists S&P UK offers some timely evidence on the best way to address this.

 S&P carried out its study to see if mechanical ventilation improved air quality compared to natural ventilation in schools and offices.
 A four day study in each environment concluded that infection rates were halved in environments using mechanical ventilation compared to those relying only on natural ventilation.